10 holiday craft show display photos show you how to brighten up your own booth for Christmas craft shows.

-Holiday craft show season can present your best sales opportunities, so your booth needs to be at its best for Christmas craft shows.
+Holiday craft show season can present your best sales opportunities, so your booth needs to be at its best for the season.

 Although this booth clearly sets a Christmas mood, it's versatile as well.
-If you removed the tree and the wreath and replace them with more summery items, this booth would communicate summer at the cottage and be ready for the summer craft show season.
+If you removed the tree and the wreath and replaced them with more summery items, this booth would communicate the ideas of summer at the cottage and be ready for the summer craft show season.

 The booth on the left is made holiday ready with a few red bows and holiday-themed signs, plus a few ornaments that were probably found in this soap maker's own Christmas decor stash.
 On the right, there's a gift wrapped in holiday paper (probably an empty box), the red and green candy is front and center, and a red and white tablecloth pulls together the Christmas look.

 Both of these displays prove you don't have to spend a lot of money or make huge changes to make your booth ready for Christmas craft fairs.

 Retro bottle brush trees are completely adorable.
 Both of the displays pictured below use them as sweet accents.